Prepare your blow torch and impress your friends by making this easy Beef Mentaiko Rice Bowl in just less than 30 minutes.

 4. Blow torch the beef for smoky flavor

 The original recipe of Beef Mentaiko Rice Bowl actually does not instruct me to this.
 However, my friend suggested an idea to char the beef a little to make it tastier.
-Blow torching the beef really works well and bring out the unique smoky aroma and flavor of the finished product.
+Blow torching the beef really works well and brings out the unique smoky aroma and flavor of the finished product.

 5. Blow torch substitute

 There is something mesmerizing about watching the mayo bubbling, caramelizing, browning, and charring from a blow torch when you pull it out at a dinner party.
-However, I know that you might be considering if a blow torch is necessary gadget to have among your other essential cookwares.
+However, I know that you might be considering if a blow torch is a necessary gadget to have among your other essential cookware.
 You can put your rice bowls in your oven on broil mode to achieve the same look, but it will not bring out those unique and desirable smoky flavor achieved by using a blow torch.